Engineering Rank/Select Data Structures for Large-Alphabet Strings: Related Work and Preliminary Concepts

 \subsection{Rank/Select Data Structures on Strings}

 Let $s[1{..}n]$ be a string of length $n$ with symbols drawn from an alphabet $\Sigma = \{0, \ldots, \sigma - 1\}$.
-We review next the state-of-the-art approaches for supporting $\rank$ and $\select$ on $s$.
-Table \ref{tab:wt-state-of-the-art} summarizes the space/time trade-offs of the approaches we will discuss next.
+We review next the state-of-the-art data structures for efficiently supporting $\rank$ and $\select$ on $s$.
+Table \ref{tab:wt-state-of-the-art} summarizes the space/time trade-offs of the approaches that we shall discuss next.